vapoursynth/vapoursynth/doc/plugins/misc.rst

    many frames together but it can also be seen as a temporal or multiple frame convolution.

-   If multiple *clips* are supplied then the frames from each of the *clips* are multiplied by the respective *weights*, summed together and multiplied by *scale* before being output.
+   If multiple *clips* are supplied then the frames from each of the *clips* are multiplied by the respective *weights*, summed together and divided by *scale* before being output.
+Note that only integer *weights* and *scale* are allowed for integer input formats.

    If a single *clip* is supplied then an odd number of *weights* are needed and they will instead be temporally centered on the current frame of the *clip*.
 The rest works as multiple *clip* mode